MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/tabledef-validationrule-property-dao.md

 For a **TableDef** object based on an linked table, the **ValidationRule** property inherits the **ValidationRule** property setting of the underlying base table.
 If the underlying base table doesn't support validation, the value of this property is a zero-length string ("").

 > [!NOTE]
-> <P>If you set the property to a string concatenated with a non-integer value, and the system parameters specify a non-U.S. decimal character such as a comma (for example, strRule = "PRICE &gt; " &amp; lngPrice, and lngPrice = 125,50), an error will result when your code attempts to validate any data.
-This is because during concatenation, the number will be converted to a string using your system's default decimal character, and Microsoft Access SQL only accepts U.S. decimal characters.</P>
+> If you set the property to a string concatenated with a non-integer value, and the system parameters specify a non-U.S. decimal character such as a comma (for example, strRule = "PRICE &gt; " &amp; lngPrice, and lngPrice = 125,50), an error will result when your code attempts to validate any data.
+This is because during concatenation, the number will be converted to a string using your system's default decimal character, and Microsoft Access SQL only accepts U.S. decimal characters.